 Isabel Davis, Executive Director

-Isabel leads Screen Scotland.
 From 2011–2018, Isabel was the BFI’s Head of International.
 In a role combining editorial, production and policy expertise, Isabel delivered the BFI’s international strategy.
-Isabel negotiated film co-production treaties with China, Brazil and led on the building of industry relationships with those countries as well as with India, Morocco, Jamaica and a number of European territories.
+Isabel negotiated film co-production treaties with China and Brazil, and led on the building of industry relationships with these countries as well as with India, Morocco, Jamaica and several key European territories.

 David Smith, Director